pindjouf/BXL-Cyber-Camp/Phishingg/campaign/README.md

 ### Footer / Useful Additions / Things to be done

-- Make the links in the emails redirect to an actual page
+- Make the links in the emails redirect to an actual page and not just ../index.html
-- Git push the actual .eml file and not just the html

 ## Disclaimer